Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

 The equation suggests that the primary overlap occurs between the higher energy eigenvectors of the relevant set and the lower energy eigenvectors of the irrelevant set.
-This overlap can result in minor conduction within the irrelevant set.
-To mitigate this effect, we can ensure that certain additional relevant eigenvectors, which overlap with the irrelevant set, do not contribute to conduction themselves.
-This can be achieved by increasing the threshold for relevant eigenvalues.
-As a result, specific diagonal entries of the relevant broadening matrix $\Gamma^{B/T}{rev}$ are set to zero.
-This condition can be expressed as follows:
+This overlap can result in minor conduction within the irrelevant set due to coupling with the conducting relevant set.
+To mitigate this effect, we have to ensure that these additional relevant eigenchannels, which overlap with the irrelevant set, do not contribute to conduction themselves.
+This can be achieved by increasing the threshold($E_t$) for relevant eigenvalues.
+As a result, specific diagonal entries of the relevant broadening matrix \(\Gamma^{B/T}_{\text{rev}}\) are set to zero.
+If \(u\) is an \(n \times n\) matrix, then we increase our threshold ($E_t$) to include \(n\) more eigenchannels.
+Since these eigenchannels do not conduct, this condition can be expressed as follows:

-Here, $\Gamma^{'B/T}_{rev}$ is also partitioned into block matrices, similar to $U_{12}$ and $U_{21}$ for the sake of clarity.
+here, $\Gamma^{'B/T}_{rev}$ is also partitioned into block matrices, similar to $U_{12}$ and $U_{21}$ for the sake of clarity.
 Now, if we substitute the expressions from Eq. \ref{eq:g4} and Eq. \ref{eq:u12} into Eq. \ref{eq:g2}, it simplifies to:

-Hence, the contributing expression of transmission is reduced to:
+The contributing expression of transmission operator is reduced to:

-We re-caste device Hamiltonian in spatio-eigen basis i.e transverse Hamiltonians and coupling matrices being in the simultaneous transverse eigen-basis of the top contact \& channel.
+Finally, we derive the expression for $g^a_{11}$ in terms of relevant components.
+We re-caste device Hamiltonian in spatio-eigen basis, i.e., transverse Hamiltonians and coupling matrices being in the simultaneous transverse eigenbasis of the top contact \& insulator.
 The inverse of the Green function can be represented as a $2 \times 2$ block matrix.

-Where, $D$ represents the rest of the matrix, which can be viewed as a block matrix of dimensions $N-1 \times N-1$, with each block having a dimension of $P \times P$, consistent with matrix A. Then, the matrix $G_{1N}$ simplifies to (refer to the Appendices):
+where, $D$ represents the rest of the matrix, which can be viewed as a block matrix of dimensions $N-1 \times N-1$, with each block having a dimension of $P \times P$, consistent with matrix A. Then, the matrix $G_{N,1}$ simplifies to (refer to the Appendix \ref{app:Mat}):

-As all blocks of $D$ are diagonal matrices, both $(D^{-1})_{11}$ and $(D^{-1})_{N-1,1}$ are also diagonal matrices.
-Therefore, these matrices, along with matrices A, will be expressed in terms of relevant and irrelevant blocks as::
+As all blocks of $D$ are diagonal matrices, both $(D^{-1})_{1,1}$ and $(D^{-1})_{N-1,1}$ are also diagonal matrices.
+Therefore, these matrices, along with matrices A, can be expressed in terms of relevant and irrelevant blocks as

-Since we are interested in $g_{11}$ (see Eq. \ref{eq:gn1}), we can expand the $G_{N,1}$ matrix into $2 \times 2$ blocks and replace A, $(D^{-1})_{11}$, and $(D^{-1})_{N-1,1}$ using Eq. \ref{eq:AD}.
-This allows us to obtain $g_{11}$ using the inverse of a $2 \times 2$ block matrix (refer to the Appendix).
+Since, we are interested in $g^a_{11}$ (see Eq. \ref{eq:gn_combined}), we can expand the $G_{N,1}$ matrix into $2 \times 2$ blocks and replace A, $(D^{-1})_{11}$, and $(D^{-1})_{N-1,1}$ using Eq. \ref{eq:AD}.
+This allows us to obtain $g^a_{11}$ using the inverse of a $2 \times 2$ block matrix (refer to the Appendix \ref{app:Mat}).

 Expanding the expressions of $a$'s using Eq. \ref{eq:ABC}.a, we obtain: